l3fuex/logstash_pipelines/README.md

 # Logstash Pipelines

-Just some logstash pipelines and elastic mappings I am using in my cluster ... .
+This is more of an reminder to myself.
+Just some logstash pipelines and elastic mappings I am using ... .

 Mapping Ressources:
 + https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk144192